Go Back? Or Continue?

 From here, visitors can choose to turn back toward the parking lot, while more intrepid adventurers will want to continue along the rugged trail down into the canyon itself.
 Hikers can get up close and personal with the exposed sandstone walls of the canyon, which tower up to 100 feet overhead.
-Kids of all ages will delight in scrambling around the weathered ledges and grottoes that mark the descent into the canyon.
+Kids of all ages will delight in scrambling around the weathered ledges and grottoes that mark the descent into Little Grand Canyon.
 Keep an eye out for the local wildlife, too.
-The canyon is home to deer, falcons, and is a popular hibernation spot for several varieties of snakes.
+The canyon is home to deer, turkeys and all kinds of birds including red-tail hawks.

 Follow the white diamond trail markers to the open north end of the canyon and up a natural stone staircase carved out by water over hundreds of years.
 The steps can be very slippery when wet, so look for the chiseled hand- and foot-holds added by the Civilian Conservation Corps during the Great Depression.
 At the top of the stairs, the asphalt path returns and climbs steeply back up to the parking lot.